azlogs/MapOnly/README.md

 			MapOnlySetting.Register();
 		}
 ```

-4. Q & A<br/>
+## 4. Q & A
 Current version haven't support map 2 collection has difference type yet.
 I will update in next version.
 Any trouble please raise your issue here